ArenKDesai/Aren-s-Notes/graphics shaders.md

 ```

 ### Lighting
 Lighting is typically introduced in the vertex shaders AND fragment shaders.
 Lighting is calculated at every vertex after interpolating colors across a triangle in the vertex shader.
-Then, the fragment shader can use that lighting information to calculate the light at each pixel
+Then, the fragment shader can use that lighting information to calculate the light at each pixel instead of vertex.